Speaker-adaptive neural vocoders for parametric speech synthesis systems: Introduction

 To alleviate this problem, we propose a speaker-adaptive training method for neural vocoding systems.
 In this framework, to address the lack of speaker-specific information caused by limited training data for a target speaker, a model is trained independently of the target speaker such that it extracts universal attributes from multiple speakers \cite{hayashi2017investigation}.
 This model is then used to initialize the training model of the target speaker, and all weights are fine-tuned to represent the distinctive characteristics within the target's database.
 Because this adaptation process helps the CNNs capture speaker-specific characteristics, it is also advantageous in reducing the discontinuity problems that occur in conventional speaker-independent models.

 We investigate the effectiveness of the proposed method by conducting objective and subjective evaluations with systems designed both dependently and independently of the target speaker.
 The merits of the proposed method can be found in its robust performance in a pitch modification task because its initial model shares the diverse characteristics extracted from multiple speech databases.
-Furthermore, in speech analysis and synthesis, and under SPSS conditions, the experimental results show that the speaker-adaptive neural vocoder significantly improves the perceptual quality of synthesized speech compared to conventional methods.
+Experiments in arbitrary changes to F0 contours confirm that the proposed speaker-adaptive training method synthesizes the modified F0 sound very reliably compared to the conventional speaker-dependent approaches.
+Furthermore, the experimental results show that the proposed method significantly improves the perceptual quality of synthesized speech compared to conventional approaches.